 Political science students and faculty are actively involved in a number of these clubs or activities.

 The Student Political Society (SPS) is the student academic club associated with the Department of Political Science.
 SPS hosts many events throughout the academic year such as visits and discussions with local politicians, post-election analyses, the ins-and-outs of graduate school, and lectures/discussions on topics of current interest to club members.
 SPS has a bulletin board next to the political science department chair's conference room (next to the department office).

 The Student Political Society office is located in B211 Classroom Building.

 Pi Sigma Alpha is the National Political Science Honor Society.
 Buffalo State has held chapter membership in Pi Sigma Alpha since 1983.
 Membership in Pi Sigma Alpha is by invitation.
 The chapter faculty advisor will send out invitation letters in early March of each year.

-Eligible students must meet two criteria: 1) complete at least 30 hours overall and 18 or more hours in political science at Buffalo State, and 2) earn a minimum overall GPA of 3.0 and a minimum GPA of 3.0 in political science courses
+Eligible students must meet the following criteria: 1) complete at least 30 hours overall and 18 or more hours in political science at Buffalo State, and 2) earn a minimum overall GPA of 3.2 and a minimum GPA of 3.2 in political science courses

 The lifetime national membership fee is $35, which is collected by the local chapter (Xi Theta).
 The initiation fee is the only payment members ever make to the national office of the honor society; there are no annual dues.
 Students bring a check made payable to Buffalo State Department of Political Science.
 Honorees are officially inducted into Pi Sigma Alpha at the Political Science Department Award Ceremony (which takes place in late April or early May).